 Test THEN Treat

 There are tons of fertility supplements on the market today and they can be really effective, IF you are taking the right ones.
 But how do you know?
-What if your fertility challenge is low progesterone and you are taking steps to balance estrogen?
-What if the issue is male factor, but you are sipping away on tea designed to help increase progesterone when it’s not needed?
+What if your fertility challenge is the question of whether you're actually ovulating or not?

-A quick refresher: What is progesterone and why should I care?
+A quick refresher: What does Proov do and why does it matter?

-Proov allows women to track progesterone at home over multiple days.
-Proov tests work by measuring a urine metabolite of progesterone called Pregnanediol Glucuronide (PdG), which has been shown to correlate the levels in blood.
-Tests are designed to go positive at 5 ug/ml of PdG in urine, which equates to about 10 ng/ml in blood - the widely accepted minimum threshold needed to support conception.
+Proov allows women to track PdG at home over multiple days.
+Proov tests work by measuring a urine metabolite of progesterone Pregnanediol Glucuronide (PdG), which has been shown to correlate the levels in blood.
+Tests are designed to go positive at 5 ug/ml of PdG in urine, which equates to about 10 ng/ml in blood - the widely accepted minimum threshold to confirm ovulation.

 Treat: What do I do if I don’t have enough?

-Don’t get spooked by low progesterone.
-The great news about low progesterone is that it’s highly treatable.
-There are many natural ways you can enhance progesterone, including things like simple diet changes, light exercise, or trying to control stress levels (hard, we know, but it can make a real difference!).
-And since we are really going for it with the Halloween theme, one food that is good for naturally increasing progesterone is, you guessed it, pumpkin!
+If your results are negative, don't panic!
+The great news about low PdG levels is that it’s highly treatable.
+There are many natural ways you can enhance levels, including things like simple diet changes, light exercise, or trying to control stress levels (hard, we know, but it can make a real difference!).

 Seed Cycling is another approach to helping balance hormone levels naturally.
 The general premise is that you eat specific seeds during the different phases of your cycle to help support the star hormones depending on the phase you’re in.
 It may seem like hocus pocus, but both co-founders Amy and Ellen seed cycle and it has led to more manageable periods, less headaches and improved mood for them both.